 - The driver fails to account for slippery road conditions when determining its following distance from the car ahead.

 It is not always obvious who is at fault in some of these scenarios.

 Common Accident Scenarios Caused by the Leading Driver

 The trailing driver is not always at fault in a rear-end accident.
-Following are some scenarios in which the leading driver is at fault:

 - The leading driver suddenly brakes hard (perhaps due to a heated argument with a passenger or an intentional “road rage” incident);